TY-Jeong/VacHopPy/README.md

 ## Installation

 This package can be easily installed via pip.
-The current version of  **VacHopPy** was developed based on VASP 5.4.4.

 ```bash
 pip install vachoppy